CannerCMS/docs.canner.io/docs/cli-development.md

 sidebar_label: Development
 ---

-We try to make development Canner in local environment as easy as possible.
+We try to make developing Canner in local environment as easy as possible.
 You can easily serve and preview your Content Management System in your local machine by running

 ```sh
 canner script:serve